 The Company derecognises a financial asset only when the contractual rights to the cash flows from the asset expire; or it transfers the financial asset and substantially all the risks and rewards of ownership of the asset to another entity.
 If the Company neither transfers nor retains substantially all the risks and rewards of ownership and continues to control the transferred asset, the Company recognises its retained interest in the asset and an associated liability for amounts it may have to pay.
-If the Company retains substantially all the risks and rewards of ownership of a transferred financial asset, the Company retains substantially all the risks and rewards of ownership of a transferred financial asset, the Company continues to recognise the financial asset.
+If the Company retains substantially all the risks and rewards of ownership of a transferred financial asset, the Company retains continues to recognise the financial asset.